CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 ```

 > **Exercise:**
-> Open the `my-hotel` React application that your created last week
-> Convert the `BookingsMessage` component to a class component
+> Open the `my-hotel` React application that your created last week and convert the `BookingsMessage` component to a class component

 ## Passing Functions as Props